-Marjorie Davis has a soccer field, basketball court, baseball diamond, picnic table, bocce ball, game tables with chess boards, a butterfly garden and playground.
+Marjorie Davis has a soccer field, basketball court, baseball diamond, picnic table, game tables with chess boards, a butterfly garden and playground.
+It is also home to the community garden plots.
 The quarter mile trail circles the entire park so you can view all the amenities the park has to offer.